 A Florida native, Carl Hiaasen has been writing about the Sunshine State since his father gave him a typewriter at age six.
-Since 1985, Hiaasen has been writing a column for The Miami Herald, covering everything from local issues like polluted rivers, the criminal justice system, and animal welfare, to national stories like the Deepwater Horizon oil spill, the Trayvon Martin case, Bernie Madoff’s trial, and Florida’s presidential election woes.
+From 1985 until 2021, Hiaasen wrote a column for The Miami Herald, covering everything from local issues like polluted rivers, the criminal justice system, and animal welfare, to national stories like the Deepwater Horizon oil spill, the Trayvon Martin case, Bernie Madoff’s trial, and Florida’s presidential election woes.
 His sharp observations and eye-opening reporting have earned him three Pulitzer Prize nominations.

 Hiaasen turned to writing novels in the 1980s, first with his friend and fellow journalist, William D. Montalbano.
 Together they wrote three mystery thrillers – Powder Burn, Trap Line, and Death in China.
 In 1986 Hiaasen published his first solo novel, Tourist Season.
 Although the book failed to frighten away the tourists that were transforming Florida from appealing to appalling, the novel garnered much critical acclaim.
 The London Observer has called him “America’s finest satirical novelist,” while Janet Maslin of The New York Times has compared him to Preston Sturges, Woody Allen, and S.J.
 Perelman.